charlesrosenbauer/Bzo-Compiler/README.md

 * Lambda expressions are of course supported.
 They are denoted with a single semicolon.

-* Other features: pattern matching, references with Rust-inspired ownership and borrowing, and the ability to use what would normally be considered special characters in identifiers (so long as they aren't used in the normal syntax).
+* Other features: pattern matching, efficient zipper support, and the ability to use what would normally be considered special characters in identifiers (so long as they aren't used in the normal syntax).

+Removed features

+There are also some features that were planned initially, but I have since decided to remove.
+They may however remain in the language internally, just not completely available to the programmer.

+* References : originally I planned on using references (denoted by including @ in the type signature), which acted similarly to pointers in Rust.
+The current plan is to still use them, but handle them internally using some build-in logic for memory management.
+I'm looking at ways of using systems similar to Rust's lifetime management to allow the compiler to do memory management without the requirement for traditional garbage collection.
+We'll see how that goes.
+References may end up being brought back otherwise.

 All symbols and their (current) intended meanings: